John Donne as a Puritan Poet | Is Metaphysical Poetry Puritan?

 John Donne as a Puritan Poet:

 The poet John Donne belongs to the first category of Puritan writers i.e. metaphysical poetry.
 Metaphysical poets broke the tradition and created a new style of writing poetry.
 They are known for using conceits and metaphors.
 John Donne is prominent in metaphysical poetry because he uses too many conceits in his poems.
 His metaphors are farfetched; therefore, wide knowledge is required to understand them.
 His poetry is emotional yet thoughtful.
-Instead of evoking emotions, it forces his reader to think.
+Instead of evoking emotions, it forces readers to think.
 Moreover, it is intellectual.
 Traditional poetry was about fairy tales but metaphysical poetry was entirely realistic.
 As far as John Donne’s poetry is concerned, it is about his real-life experiences.
 It reveals the autobiography of the poet John Donne, which is characteristic of Puritan poetry.
 He talks about his emotions and feelings with respect to his beloved Anne Moore.
 Certain other characteristics of Donne’s metaphysical poetry are:

 - Intellectuality and wit